top of page

 The words were hardly distinguishable beneath the grotesque breathing helmet, wrapped in what looked like dried flesh.
 Xander wondered if it was the barbarian’s own skin—or the skin of his slain enemies.

-The teenage boy remained motionless on the floor, as if he’d fallen back asleep.
+The boy remained motionless on the floor, as if he’d fallen back asleep.
 Xander walked over to him and touched his shoulder.
 “We should do what they—”

 The two barbarians couldn’t contain their laughter.
 “We’ll deal with him later,” Arnok said.
 “Let’s go, Oof.
 There’s someone we’d like you to meet.”

 They took him down the corridor and out into the town square.
 Slaves rummaged around the supply crates, all covered in boils from the sweltering binary starlight.
-One slave, with gray-eyes and clearly much older than the others, looked right at Xander as they passed by.
+One slave, with gray eyes and clearly much older than the others, looked right at Xander as they passed by.

 “He said to meet here, right?”
 Ruuk looked down the passageway nervously, then back at Arnok.
 “This place gives me the creeps.”